 What is going to happen in the real healing session?

 All your therapist cares about is that you get well.
-Hence, he will use a variety of techniques to do this, not just ones he's learned from the Institute.
+Hence, they will use a variety of techniques to do this, not just ones they have learned from the Institute.
 Our slogan is "As long as it works!"
 One might include gentle tapping on the hand, or movement of the eyes, or sometimes brief body positions.
 You might also be asked to recall past incidents in your life; the discomfort should fade fairly quickly.
 For the most part, you will simply be sitting in a chair concentrating on feelings and sensations in the particular ways that therapist directs you to do.

 How long will my session last?